thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         Q. Do I need to bring sunscreen, inflatables, towels, camera, water or music?

-        A. Most things are provided however you will need to byo towel ad camera.
+        A. Most things are provided however you will need to byo towel and camera.
 One of our friendly staff can let you know what is included when you make your initial enquiry.

         Q. How do I book?